rbonvall/una-mezcla-de-cosas/mez.cl/en/scala-typeclasses/index.md

 nobody wants to pass ten functions as arguments.
 For example,
-a generic function that operates on numeric types may need to accept functions to tell it how to add, substract, multiply, divide, etc.
+a generic function that operates on numeric types may require many arguments in order to tell it how to add, substract, multiply, divide, etc.

 So, let’s put the comparison function into an object